 (Competitive Aachen Rocket Launcher)

-Following the success of our smaller data-gathering rockets "MoRa", "Duhnsen Brenner" and "FRODO", "CARL" is our first competition-ready high-power rocket set to fly at EuRoC in October 2020.
+Following the success of our smaller data-gathering rockets "MoRa", "Duhnsen Brenner" and "FRODO", "CARL" is our first competition-ready high-power rocket that launched very successfully at EuRoC 2020 in October 2020.
 It is one of the fastest developed and manufactured student-rocket by any student-initiative (less than 1 year).
-CARL was originally designed with the regulations of the Spaceport America Cup 2020 (10,000 feet COTS-engine category) in mind, for which it was the first-ever German team to be officially selected to launch amongst the top student-teams all over the world in June 2020.
+CARL was originally designed with the regulations of the Spaceport America Cup 2020 (10,000 feet COTS-engine category) in mind, for which we were the first-ever German team to be officially selected to launch amongst the top student-teams all over the world in June 2020.
 The competition was unfortunately cancelled due to COVID-19, but the pandemic could not dent our spirits as we stuck to our decided timeline and followed through with subsequent projects.
 CARL is named in part after the great emperor Charlemagne (Karl der Große), who ruled from and died in Aachen.
-The colours and patch for CARL honour our journey and the entities that have supported us through it.
+The colours and our mission-patch for CARL honour our journey and the entities that have supported us through it.

 PROVE LAUNCH CAPABILITY

 Propulsion: COTS Solid Fuel Motor (Aerotech M2400)

 Maximum speed: Mach 0.95 (1164 km/h)